Television: Electronic

-Meanwhile, Vladimir Zworykin was also experimenting with the cathode-ray tube to create and show images.
+Meanwhile, Vladimir Zworykin also experimented with the cathode-ray tube to create and show images.
 While working for Westinghouse Electric in 1923, he began to develop an electronic camera tube.
-But in a 1925 demonstration, the image was dim, had low contrast, and poor definition, and was stationary.
+However, in a 1925 demonstration, the image was dim, had low contrast and poor definition, and was stationary.
 Zworykin's imaging tube never got beyond the laboratory stage.
-But RCA, which acquired the Westinghouse patent, asserted that the patent for Farnsworth's 1927 image dissector was written so broadly that it would exclude any other electronic imaging device.
-Thus RCA, on the basis of Zworykin's 1923 patent application, filed a patent interference suit against Farnsworth.
+However, RCA, which acquired the Westinghouse patent, asserted that the patent for Farnsworth's 1927 image dissector was written so broadly that it would exclude any other electronic imaging device.
+Thus, based on Zworykin's 1923 patent application, RCA filed a patent interference suit against Farnsworth.
 The U.S. Patent Office examiner disagreed in a 1935 decision, finding priority of invention for Farnsworth against Zworykin.
-Farnsworth claimed that Zworykin's 1923 system would be unable to produce an electrical image of the type to challenge his patent.
-Zworykin received a patent in 1928 for a color transmission version of his 1923 patent application; he also divided his original application in 1931.
+Farnsworth claimed that Zworykin's 1923 system could not produce an electrical image of the type to challenge his patent.
+Zworykin received a patent in 1928 for a color transmission version of his 1923 patent application.
+He also divided his original application in 1931.
 Zworykin was unable or unwilling to introduce evidence of a working model of his tube that was based on his 1923 patent application.
-In September 1939, after losing an appeal in the courts, and determined to go forward with the commercial manufacturing of television equipment, RCA agreed to pay Farnsworth US$1 million over a ten-year period, in addition to license payments, to use his patents.
+In September 1939, after losing an appeal in the courts and being determined to go forward with the commercial manufacturing of television equipment, RCA agreed to pay Farnsworth US$1 million over ten years, in addition to license payments, to use his patents.

-In 1933, RCA introduced an improved camera tube that relied on Tihanyi's charge storage principle.
+In 1933 RCA introduced an improved camera tube that relied on Tihanyi's charge storage principle.
 Called the "Iconoscope" by Zworykin, the new tube had a light sensitivity of about 75,000 lux, and thus was claimed to be much more sensitive than Farnsworth's image dissector.
-However, Farnsworth had overcome his power issues with his Image Dissector through the invention of a completely unique "multipactor" device that he began work on in 1930, and demonstrated in 1931.
+However, Farnsworth had overcome his power issues with his Image Dissector through the invention of a completely unique "Multipactor" device that he began work on in 1930, and demonstrated in 1931.
 This small tube could amplify a signal reportedly to the 60th power or better and showed great promise in all fields of electronics.
 Unfortunately, an issue with the multipactor was that it wore out at an unsatisfactory rate.

 At the Berlin Radio Show in August 1931 in Berlin, Manfred von Ardenne gave a public demonstration of a television system using a CRT for both transmission and reception, the first completely electronic television transmission.
 However, Ardenne had not developed a camera tube, using the CRT instead as a flying-spot scanner to scan slides and film.
 Ardenne achieved his first transmission of television pictures on 24 December 1933, followed by test runs for a public television service in 1934.
 The world's first electronically scanned television service then started in Berlin in 1935, the Fernsehsender Paul Nipkow, culminating in the live broadcast of the 1936 Summer Olympic Games from Berlin to public places all over Germany.